 1. Intrapersonal Conflict:

 Intrapersonal conflict is that form of disagreements that ensues within an individual’s mind.
 The individual or the employee or manager is confronted with irreconcilable goals and values.
 For instance, the individual who knows that it is wrong and unacceptable not to follow safety rules and regulations at the workplace but finds himself breaking set rules because he/she has got a craving for taking shortcuts and exceed his/her set target.
-Such a person is certainly having some personal conflict or intrapersonal conflict.
-More often than not, people are confronted with intra-personal conflict as they endeavour to select between two or more decisions to take.
+Such a person iscertainly having some personal conflict or intrapersonal conflict.
+More often than not, people are confrontedwith intra-personal conflict as they endeavour to select between two or more decisions to take.
 Intra-personal conflict happens when individuals are expected to take choices that will have a long-term impact on their professions or lives.
 For instance, if one intends to leave his/her job he/she is more likely to have personal conflict as he/she will be weighing on options to establish the one which gives him/her more benefits and professional advantage and opportunities.
 Intra-personal conflict leads to a delay in making decisions and in some instances, individuals end up consulting relatives and friends before making decisions.